edin-dal/scair/docs/_docs/defining_dialects.md

 %r = "mydialect.add"(%a, %b) : (i32, i32) -> i32
 ```

-`DerivedOperation` is the typed base for operations and fixes the operation’s IR name. `derives DerivedOperationCompanion` generates the bridge between the typed case class and the generic IR (construction, printing/parsing, and additional verification constraints).
+[DerivedOperation] is the typed base for Operations and fixes the operations IR name.

+[derives DerivedOperationCompanion] generates the bridge between the typed case class and the generic IR (construction, printing/parsing, and additional verification constraints).

 ### Operations with Regions